 You should only perform these steps if the necessary Microsoft Teams or Skype for Business and Exchange accounts have already been created and tested as described in Deploy Microsoft Teams Rooms.
-You will need the hardware and software described in Microsoft Teams Rooms requirements.
 This topic contains the following sections:

 - Prepare the installation media

 - Install a private CA certificate on the console

 - Install Windows and the Microsoft Teams Rooms console app

 |Surface Pro 6||Core i5||16 GB or 8 GB||128 GB or more|